Olalekan-Ojo/Machine-Learning/README.md

 - Clustering algorithm for product purchase in a supermarket -
 There is a code to create environment on linux and install relevant libraries to support your project.
+I allow attached a Python code that allows you create Folders and also Move content into the created folders